 e.
 Offer Authorized Clients standard targeting segments or categories that differ from targeting offered by LinkedIn Campaign Manager;

 f.
-Access, collect, use, store, transfer, process, or make available MDP Data or Audience Data in any manner unless: (i) you have obtained the relevant rights from your Clients; and (ii) you are operating in accordance with the directions you have received from your Clients and your agreements with your Clients;
+Access, collect, use, store, transfer, process, or make available MDP Data, Audience Data, or Offline Conversions Data in any manner unless: (i) you have obtained the relevant rights from your Clients; and (ii) you are operating in accordance with the directions you have received from your Clients and your agreements with your Clients;

 g.
 Disclose the identity of Account Managers without their prior written consent;